Skip to main content

 Costs & Finances5 min read

-Private-Pay vs. Subsidized Senior Care in BC: What Your Family Should Know
+Private-Pay vs. Publicly Funded Senior Care in BC: What Your Family Should Know

-BC has two streams of senior care: publicly subsidized and private-pay.
+BC has two streams of senior care: publicly funded and private-pay.
 We'll help you understand how they compare on cost, quality, waitlists, and choice so you can decide what's right for your family.

 Moving boxes stacked in a sunlit room with a family photo and houseplant — the emotional reality of moving a parent into care